Community

 Why are online communities important?

 Branded online communities are a great way to humanize and strengthen your brand.
 They allow you to share targeted information and create deeper connections with your customers and prospects too.
-Typically a branded online community is connected to your website, and might include customers, prospects, and team members.
+Typically a branded online community is connected to your website, and might include clients, customers, prospects, and team members.

 How does video boost online community engagement?